 Steps to protect Azure Function (via Azure Portal)

-Go to Networking, select Allow access from selected networks and click Save - Set up a PrivateLink endpoint for Storage Account
+1. Go to Networking, select Allow access from selected networks and click Save

-b.
-Follow wizard, as resource select the Storage Account
+2. Follow wizard, as resource select the Storage Account resource

-c.
-As target sub-resource select blob - Repeat Step 2, only as target sub-resource select file
+4. Repeat steps, only as a target sub-resource select file value

-a.
-Go to the Function App, select Configuration and select tab Application settings
+1. Go to the Function App resource, select Configuration and select tab Application settings

 Now the Storage Account is not accessible from public internet, but reachable from the Function App.